nguyendinhquocx/extension-blank-new-tab/README.md

 ## Privacy

-All notes are stored locally in your browser using `sessionStorage`.
-Each tab has its own independent note.
-Your data never leaves your device.
+Choose your storage mode: session mode (independent notes per tab) or persistent mode (notes saved across all tabs).
+All data stored locally in your browser and never leaves your device.
+No tracking, no data collection, completely offline.

 ## Support